• Skip to primary navigation

 You must maintain the cold chain until it is finally prepared for food.
 Remember to pack a thermal bag when shopping for fish in warm weather.

-3. Sprinkle the sugar evenly on top.
-Add the salt.
+1. Add the salt.
 Put more salt on the thick middle part and more thinly on the thin parts.

-5. Wrap the filet tightly in plastic or foil.
+1. Wrap the filet tightly in plastic or foil.
 You can also wrap it in baking paper and then in foil.
-Put it then inside some container box, since it loses liquid.
+Let the salmon cure in the fridge for at least a day.

 Do you need to freeze your salmon before curing?